Rust-GPU/SPIRV-Tools/porting-plan.md

 - Mapping of large switch-based operand logic into data-driven Rust structures without performance regressions.

 ## Next Up
-1. Improve diagnostic positions/line tracking for parser errors so message consumers receive accurate spans, then re-enable the FFI hook in `try_assemble_text` for the contexts/options we fully support.
-2. After the assembler path is stable (and the disassembler honours formatting options), replicate the context plumbing inside the disassembler and ensure GN/Bazel builds can opt into the Rust implementation alongside CMake.
+1. After the assembler path is stable (and the disassembler honours formatting options), replicate the context plumbing inside the disassembler and ensure GN/Bazel builds can opt into the Rust implementation alongside CMake.
-3. Keep growing the `spirv-tools-cli` workspace so each legacy CLI has a Rust counterpart with shared Clap parsing, typed configs, and end-to-end tests (once the underlying functionality is ported).
+2. Keep growing the `spirv-tools-cli` workspace so each legacy CLI has a Rust counterpart with shared Clap parsing, typed configs, and end-to-end tests (once the underlying functionality is ported).